The Best Places for Snorkeling in Maui

 Hotel?
 Check!
 Flights?
 Check!
 Snorkel gear?
 Check!
 The best place to snorkel on Maui?

-That’s why we recommend snorkeling the island of Lanai!
+Why we recommend snorkeling the island of Lanai!

 The Island of Lanai is a little island about an 8 mile boat ride from Lahaina, Maui, Hawaii and is a part of Maui County.
 Some of the best places to snorkel in Maui are along the quiet coastal shores of nearby islands.
 Departing from Lahaina you can travel by boat about half hour to the island of Lanai where the lack of coastal development has protected its pristine reef systems.